 Network engineering job outlook

-The Bureau of Labor Statistics anticipates Network and Computer Systems Administrator positions to grow by 5% through 2030, with almost 25,000 openings projected each year.
-The use of IT in fields like healthcare will increase jobs, as well as the need for faster technology and more advanced mobile networks across all industries.
+The Bureau of Labor Statistics expects Network and Computer Systems Administrator positions to grow by 5% through 2030, with almost 25,000 openings projected each year.
+This increase in jobs is due to the use of IT in different fields like healthcare, a need for faster technology, and more advanced mobile networks across all industries.